cap-js-community/websocket/README.md

 }
 ```

 Event is published via cloud event sub-protocol, with the specified static cloud event attributes.
-The event data is
-consumed as cloud event data section.
+The CDS event data is consumed as cloud event data section.

 **Event Element Level:**